 Kristofer Garriott is pursuing his Master’s in Public Policy with an emphasis in national security at the Schar School of Policy and Government.
 Areas of interests include terrorism and the rise of great powers in the 21st century.
 A native of Virginia, Kris has lived in Panama and loves to travel to new places.
 He currently works as a contractor in the Department of Justice’s Criminal Division.

 Faith Hawkins is a first year graduate student in International Security at the Schar School.
+She received a Bachelor’s in Government and International Politics from George Mason.
 Her research interests lie at the intersection between international security, human rights, and multilateral institutions.

-George Hutchinson is a PhD student in Public Policy at the Schar School of Policy and Government and a Senior Regional Planner with SecuriFense, Inc. He has a bachelor’s degree in Asian Studies from the University of Maryland and a master’s degree in Logistics Management from the Air Force Institute of Technology.
-He previously served as an officer in the U.S. Air Force, specializing as a Northeast Asia Foreign Area Officer, Logistics Readiness Officer, and Korean linguist.
+George Hutchinson is a PhD student in Public Policy at the Schar School of Policy and Government and a senior consultant with SecuriFense, Inc., specializing in wargaming, regional planning and energy policy.
+He has a bachelor’s degree in Asian Studies from the University of Maryland and a master’s degree in Logistics Management from the Air Force Institute of Technology.
+He is Managing Editor of the International Journal of Korean Studies and a member of the Board of Directors for the International Council on Korean Studies.
+Previously, George served as an officer in the U.S. Air Force, specializing as a Northeast Asia Foreign Area Officer, Logistics Readiness Officer, and Korean linguist.
 He has published articles in the International Journal of Korean Studies, U.S. Naval Institute Proceedings, and the Air Force Journal of Logistics, as well as reports by the Korea Economic Institute of America and Marine Corps University Press.
-George’s research interests include U.S. defense and foreign policy as they relate to Northeast Asian and the Korean Peninsula.
+George’s research interests include U.S. defense and foreign policy as they relate to Northeast Asia and the Korean Peninsula.

 Voké Kalegha is a second-year graduate student, studying International Security at George Mason University’s Schar School of Policy and Government, with an emphasis on Intelligence.
 She is a recent graduate of Old Dominion University, where she earned her Bachelor’s degree – double majoring in Criminal Justice and Communications, with a certificate in Cybersecurity.
 Her interest focus on cyber security and intelligence technologies.

-Courtney Kayser is a Ph.D. student in Political Science at George Mason University’s Schar School of Policy and Government.
-Along with CSPS, she works as a section editor for the Journal of Mason Graduate Research and as the graduate representative on OSCAR’s Student Scholarly Activities committee at GMU.
-Additionally, she graduated Summa Cum Laude with a Bachelor’s degree in Political Science and Philosophy, a Certificate in Russian and East European Studies, and a minor in Russian language from Seton Hall University.
+Courtney Kayser is a Ph.D. candidate in Political Science at George Mason University’s Schar School of Policy and Government.
+She graduated Summa Cum Laude with a Bachelor’s degree in Political Science and Philosophy, a Certificate in Russian and East European Studies, and a minor in Russian language from Seton Hall University.
 She is proficient in Russian and French, and has an elementary proficiency in Ukrainian.
-Her research focuses on Russian foreign policy, post-Soviet space, and alliances.
+Her research focuses on nationalism, civil wars, and post-Soviet state-building.
+Her dissertation analyzes rebel group strategies at the onset of civil wars.

 Michael Krug is a second–year graduate student in the Biodefense Master’s program at the Schar School of Policy and Government.
 He has a Bachelor of Science degree in Biochemistry from Virginia Tech and worked for several years in the pharmaceutical industry, accruing experience in the fields of molecular biology, drug development, and biotechnologies.
 His research interests incorporate national security and emerging dual-use technologies, specifically synthetic biology and genome-editing.

-Connor Monie is a first-year graduate student in the international security program.
+Connor Monie is a second-year graduate student in the international security program.
 He holds a bachelor’s degree in government and international politics with a concentration in international relations from George Mason University.
 His research interests include alliance formation and management dynamics as well as the US-Japan alliance more specifically.
+After graduation, he hopes to enroll in a PhD program studying political science.

 Tyler Stone is a graduate student studying International Commerce and Policy at George Mason University’s Schar School of Policy and Government.
 He received a Bachelor’s degree in History at Le Moyne College.
 His primary area of study is economics and how it relates to foreign policy.

-James Suber is a first-year graduate student in the International Security program at the Schar School of Policy and Government.
-He received his bachelor’s degree in history with a concentration on the Middle East.
+James Suber is a second-year graduate student in the International Security program at the Schar School of Policy and Government.
+He received his bachelor’s degree in History with a concentration on the Middle East.
+He currently is a research intern at the Center for Strategic and International Studies.

 James Vizzard is a PhD student in political science at the Schar School specializing in American politics and civil-military relations.
 He served 26 years on active duty in the United States Army, including deployments to Saudi Arabia, Kuwait, Iraq, and Afghanistan.
 He earned a BA in history from the College of William and Mary, an MA in English from Colorado State University, and an MMAS in strategy from the U.S. Army Command and General Staff College.